Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Asymptotic Analysis

 \section{Asymptotic Analysis}

 In this section, we analyze the performance of the KRR-driven estimator in a large computational budget asymptotic regime.
 We establish upper bounds on the convergence rate of $|\hat \theta_{n,m}-\theta|$ for the three forms of $\theta$ that are listed in Section~\ref{sec:formulation}.
-Before presenting the results, we highlight two main differences between the asymptotic analysis of the KRR-driven nested simulation and that of KRR in typical machine-learning contexts.
+Before presenting the results, we highlight two main differences between the asymptotic analysis of the KRR-driven nested simulation and that of KRR in typical machine learning contexts.

 First, the objective of nested simulation is to estimate $\theta$, whereas that of KRR is to estimate $f$.
 The difference in objective means a different, more careful bias--variance trade-off.
-The analysis of KRR in machine-learning literature can be used to handle the bias--variance trade-off in the inner-level estimation of $f(\BFx) = \E[Y|X=\BFx]$.
+The analysis of KRR in the machine learning literature can be used to handle the bias--variance trade-off in the inner-level estimation of $f(\BFx) = \E[Y|X=\BFx]$.
 However, the presence of the nonlinear functional~$\mathcal{T}$---which transforms the distribution of $f(X)$ to $\theta$---essentially redefines bias and variance in the outer-level estimation of $\theta = \mathcal{T}(f(X))$ and thus breaks the inner-level bias--variance trade-off.
-Hence, a simple plug-in of existing analysis of KRR from machine-learning literature would not suffice in the nested simulation setting.
+Hence, a simple plug-in of existing analysis of KRR from machine learning literature would not suffice in the nested simulation setting.
 The multiplicity of the forms of $\mathcal{T}$ also complicates our analysis significantly.
-As shown in Theorems~\ref{thm:gsmooth}--\ref{thm:gvarcvar}, the convergence rate of the KRR-driven nested simulation varies for different forms of $\mathcal{T}$, and each is different from the convergence rate of the KRR estimator of $f$.
+As shown in Theorems~\ref{thm:gsmooth}--\ref{thm:gvarcvar}, the convergence rate of the KRR-driven method varies for different forms of $\mathcal{T}$, and each is different from the convergence rate of the KRR estimator of $f$.

 A second main difference is that multiple ($m>1$) observations of $f(\BFx_i)$ are allowed in nested simulation, whereas only one single observation is allowed in typical KRR settings.
-Therefore, not only do we need to judiciously choose the regularization parameter $\lambda$---which is the main factor that determines the convergence rate of KRR in typical machine-learning settings---we also need to take into account the impact of $m$ on the convergence rate.
+Therefore, not only do we need to judiciously choose the regularization parameter $\lambda$---which is the main factor that determines the convergence rate of KRR in typical machine learning settings---we also need to take into account the impact of $m$ on the convergence rate.
 Hence, \emph{joint} selection of $\lambda$ and $m$ is needed to improve the convergence rate of the KRR-driven nested simulation.
 This further complicates our theoretical analysis.

 In the following, we state in Section~\ref{sec:assump} two basic assumptions that will be imposed throughout the paper.
 (Additional assumptions will be introduced later when needed.)
 We analyze the form of nested expectation (i.e., $\mathcal{T}(\cdot)=\E[\eta(\cdot)]$) in Section~\ref{sec:analy-nested-expec}, analyze the two risk measures---VaR and CVaR---in Section~\ref{sec:analy-risk-measure}, and summarize the results in Section~\ref{sec:summary}.
 Due to space limitations, we give only proof sketches of the theoretical results and relegate the complete proofs to the e-companion.